-I am currently serving as the Regional Medical Officer with the U.S. Department of State, and I am the father of two ASW Warriors, Margot (10) and Malcolm (9).
-I am joined in Warsaw with my wife, Darcey, an active volunteer in the school community and Emergency Physician, as well as our Norwich terrier, Quincy.
+I am currently serving as the Regional Medical Officer with the U.S. Department of State, and I am the father of two ASW Warriors, Margot (11) and Malcolm (10).
+I am joined in Warsaw by my wife, Darcey, an active volunteer in the school community and Emergency Physician, as well as our Norwich terrier, Quincy.

 I joined the Foreign Service in 2012, with previous posts including Mali, Morocco, and Iraq.
 Board certified in Emergency Medicine, I completed my residency at Boston University/Boston Medical Center, and graduated from the University of Illinois School of Medicine in 2000.
 I completed my undergraduate studies in English Literature at the University of Colorado in Boulder.
 Prior to joining the Foreign Service, I practiced Emergency Medicine in Nashville, TN.

 In many ways, my family’s decision to join the Foreign Service was about the conscious decision to give our children an international experience.
 Working closely with the schools in my region, which include Stockholm, Oslo, Vilnius, Krakow, and Copenhagen, I understand the unique role our schools serve in the life of a child.
 I look forward to an exciting and productive year ahead!

 I was born in Bologna, Italy and that is where I spent most of my youth until the moment I decided to explore the world.
 I have been living in Warsaw since 2007.
 Prior to this, I had the opportunity to live and experience different places such as the city of Dubai in the United Arab Emirates, Sichuan in China and Zurich in Switzerland.
 All these experiences I shared with my family: my wife Elena and three kids Carolina, Giacomo and Guglielmo.
 Due to these travelling experiences, we understand what it means to move often, to adapt, express and behave in a multicultural environment and, more importantly, have international friends.